Trajeglish: Traffic Modeling as Next-Token Prediction: Conclusion

 \section{Conclusion}

-In this work, we introduce a discrete autoregressive model of the interaction between roadusers.
+In this work, we introduce a discrete autoregressive model of the interaction between road users.
 By improving the realism of self-driving simulators, we hope to enhance the safety of self-driving systems as they are increasingly deployed into the real world.